bkarst/branding-kits/pbi/text.md

 By Issue (Gender Identity, LGBTQ+ inclusion, critical race theory, systemic racism, sexually explicit material, unconscious bias)
 Curriculum Teacher or Both

-Using anonymized macro data from the PBI, we will be able to tell, for instance, which areas have the most bias education regarding a specific issue in a specific year in a specific region.
+Using anonymized macro data from the PBI, we will be able to determine which areas have the most bias education regarding a specific issue in a specific year in a specific region.
 [Give Example]

-On a more personal level, the PBI is paid for by parents and accessible by parents.
+On a personal level, the PBI is paid for by parents and accessible by parents.
 Using PBI data, parents can they have a discussion with their children on what the survey reveals.

 Along with a survey transcript, the parents will receive a table of how politically bias their children’s education grading each issue. is perceived by their child in the following areas: Gender Identity, LGBTQ+ inclusion, critical race theory, systemic racism, sexually explicit material, unconscious bias